mleduque/modda/README.md

 - on linux, it should be `~/.config/modda/modda.yml`
 - on windows, should be around `C:\Users\<username>\AppData\Roaming\modda\config/modda.yml`
-- on macos, something like `$HOME/Library/Application Support/modda/modda.yml`
+- on macos, in `$HOME/Library/Application Support/modda/modda.yml`

 Properties:
 - `archive_cache` which tells the program where to store and search for downloaded mod archives.